AimanNazaal/myLearningBlog/content/pages/ueber.md

 I am undertaking a 3-month coding bootcamp @powercoders to gain significant coding skills to relaunch my career and contribute to digital transformation.

-In my free time, I write articles and produce videos about blockchain technology, digital currencies, and digital transformation in Arabic and English languages.
+In my free time, I write articles and produce videos in Arabic and English languages about blockchain technology, digital currencies, and digital transformation.

 I will be very happy to welcome your visit to my LinkedIn profile to get more information about my professional background.